SAN RAMON -- The tents in front of the Shapell Homes office spoke volumes about the trend affecting San Ramon Valley schools.

 The district, which straddles Interstate 680 under the shadow of Mount Diablo, takes in Alamo, Blackhawk, Danville, Diablo and San Ramon.
 The area is known for sunny weather, great scenery and a family-oriented lifestyle.

 It's also known for great schools.
-San Ramon Valley's four high schools all boast a 96 percent graduation
+San Ramon Valley's four high schools all boast a 96 percent graduation rate, with 94 percent going on to college.

 The district's California Academic Performance Index score ranks eighth in the state and is the top score for districts with enrollments of 9,000 or more.
 In the Bay Area, only the Sunol Glen, Piedmont City and Palo Alto unified districts have higher API scores, but those are much smaller districts -- tiny in the case of Sunol, with less than 200 students.